 Power is what it is all about with these units.
 They are VERY powerful and can easily burn corals when running at 100%.
 As a result, a lot of tuning is required and recommended with a PAR meter, but this unit is made for hardcore reef junkies so the intensity makes sense.

 The biggest con with this unit is the price.
-They are the most expensive lights on this unit as well as the most feature rich.
-You have to purchase the reeflink separately to run on a smartphone and the diffuser is also a separate purchase.
-They are also not plug and play and require a lot of tuning to get correct.
+They are the most expensive led lights on this unit as well as the most feature rich.
+They are not plug and play and require tuning to get correct.
+For more information – see our full review.

 - Nearly unlimited customization